eczema-doctor-patient-treatment

 Monoclonal Antibodies

-Doctors can prescribe topical or oral antibiotic treatments in case of bacterial over-infection of eczema lesions.
+Doctors could prescribe topical or oral antibiotic treatments in case of bacterial over-infection of eczema lesions.

-Eczema is a chronic condition that can lead to psychological disorders such as anxiety, depression, and ADHD (attention deficit hyperactivity disorder), which can, in turn, exacerbate eczema symptoms through scratching.
+Eczema is a chronic condition that can lead to psychological disorders such as anxiety and depression, which can exacerbate eczema symptoms through scratching.

 Psychological support or relaxation techniques can help break the itch-scratch-flare cycle, especially in teenagers and young adults.